RTEMS/rtems-docs/user/overview/index.rst

 Real-time Executive
 ===================

-Fortunately, real-time operating systems or real-time executives serve as a cornerstone on which to build the application system.
+Fortunately, real-time operating systems, or real-time executives, serve as a cornerstone on which to build the application system.
 A real-time multitasking executive allows an application to be cast into a set of logical, autonomous processes or tasks which become quite manageable.
 Each task is internally